Purchases made through links earn us a small commission, at no extra cost to you.

 Sainte-Chapelle, without a doubt, lives up to it’s nickname of the “jewel box” church.
 Almost the entire church is made out of stained-glass, the stone walls doing little more than serving as framework for the delicate glass.
 The interior is mesmerizing, bathed in light and colour.
 Pinks, purples and blues glisten beautifully as the sunlight shines through the intricate designs.

 History of Sainte-Chapelle

-During the French revolution, Sainte-Chapelle suffered a great deal of damage, however the stained glass windows remained largely intact (two-thirds are authentic).
+During the French revolution, Sainte-Chapelle suffered a great deal of damage by vandals.
+They tore down the spire, smashed royal emblems and sculptures on the portals, and melted down reliquaries for the metal.
+Luckily, the stained glass windows remained largely intact (two-thirds are authentic).
 Restorations are ongoing and have been taking place since 1846.